georgekinnear/cj-meta-analysis/04-analysis-RQ2.md

 Look at how representations, assessors, comparisons and their derivatives relate to SSR and SHR.

+Note that here we restrict to only the *non-adaptive* CJ sessions.

 This table shows the Pearson correlation of each characteristic with SSR and with SHR: